PIno-1963/pneumonia-detection/README.md

 ## Database Setup

-    Create a MySQL database named pneumonia.
-    Run the SQL scripts in the database-scripts folder to create the necessary tables.
+    Run the script in pneumonia.sql file to get the schema with test data.

 ## Usage